On the legality of IAB consent banners

 At the beginning of February, the European data protection authorities, led by the APD (the Belgian CNIL), ruled that IAB consent banners were illegal.
 As a reminder, the IAB (International Advertising Bureau) is the adtech lobby, and 80% of European websites use the protocol proposed by IAB Europe (the “Transparency & Consent Framework” or TCF) to make these famous consent banners work.

-I had already been able to write about these banners of consent and their simulacra of legality:
+I had already written about these consent banners and their pretense of legality:

 “I often hear people say they are tired of having to engage with so many cookie pop-ups.
 That fatigue is leading to people giving more personal data than they would like.

 With the APD's decision, is this the end of the hated banners?
-Not necessarily, IAB Europe, having appealed the decision of the APD.
-As a reminder, here is a diagram representing the different personal data leaks:
+Not necessarily, since IAB Europe has appealed the APD's decision.
+As a reminder, here is a diagram representing the various personal data leaks:

 Via Johnny Ryan, from his days at Brave.
 Making the RTB (and the IAB TCF) compatible with the GDPR, mission impossible?

 Also since last summer, I have had a long e-mail correspondence with Benoit Oberlé, CEO and co-founder of Sirdata, treasurer of IAB France and Vice-President of the steering committee of the “Transparency & Consent Framework”.
 Sirdata is an interesting company for several reasons: it offers a CMP (Consent Management Platform) to publishers, in a free or paid version.
-It is also a contextual data provider and behavioral.
+It is also a provider of contextual and behavioral data.

-The publishers who agree to share the personal data of Internet users do not pay the CMP Sirdata :
+Publishers who agree to share users' personal data do not pay for the Sirdata CMP:

 A CMP that can be “financed by data”.

-If we have disagreements, Benoit has always taken the time to answer my questions and explain Sirdata's choices, and for this, I thank him warmly.
-From our discussions, I wanted to write an article to illustrate the choices of a CMP using the IAB protocol, and the CMP Sirdata was the perfect example.
+Although we have our disagreements, Benoit has always taken the time to answer my questions and explain Sirdata's choices, and for that I thank him warmly.
+Out of these exchanges, I wanted to write an article illustrating the choices of a CMP using the IAB protocol, and the Sirdata CMP was the perfect example.

 Sirdata on Psychologies.com

-To study the CMP Sirdata, let's go to the site Psychologies.com with the Chrome browser.
-We are greeted by a seemingly fairly standard consent banner:
+To study the Sirdata CMP, let's visit Psychologies.com with the Chrome browser.
+We are greeted by a consent banner that looks fairly standard:

 In your opinion, which button will the Internet user in a hurry click?

-If you don't take the time to read the text of the consent banner, you could nevertheless miss 2 crucial pieces of information:
+If you don't take the time to read the text of the consent banner, you could nonetheless miss two crucial pieces of information:

 Legitimate interest as a legal basis for processing